Kong/terraform-provider-konnect/docs/resources/mesh_external_service.md

 <a id="nestedatt--spec--extension"></a>
 ### Nested Schema for `spec.extension`

-Optional:
+Required:

 - `config` (String) Config freeform configuration for the extension.
-Not Null; Parsed as JSON.
+Parsed as JSON.
 - `type` (String) Type of the extension.
-Not Null

 <a id="nestedatt--spec--tls"></a>